Swimming & Diving Coaches

 “Donnie Craine’s reputation speaks for itself.
 He has shown the ability to craft top-level divers, and to maintain that success through hard work and discipline,” Florida head coach Gregg Troy says.
 “Coach Craine is, without question, one of the elite diving coaches in the country.”

-Last season Craine coached Mike Lewark to the NCAA Championships, the first male diver to compete in six years.
+In 2012, Craine coached Mike Lewark to the NCAA Championships, making him the first male diver to compete in six years.
 Lewark also finished third at the SEC Championships on the platform event under Craine’s guidance.

 Prior to that, Craine was named SEC Women’s Diving Coach of the Year after coaching 2011 SEC Female Diver of the Year Monica Dodson and leading Kara Salamone to the 2010 SEC Female Diver of the Year Award in 2010.
 Dodson broke the SEC and school records on the three-meter board and on platform in 2011, while it was Salamone’s performance at NCAAs in 2010, along with Monica Dodson on the platform, that helped Craine and the UF women’s swimming and diving team bring home its first national championship since 1982.

 Craine molded two 2009 All-American divers in Kara Salamone and Dodson, both of whom have emerged as two of the best divers in recent Florida history.